Human-Connection/Human-Connection/CONTRIBUTING.md

 8. We then incorporate the suggestions from the reviews into our work and once it has been approved it can be merged into master!

 Every pull request needs to:
-* fix an issue (if there is something you want to work on but there is no issue for it, create on first and discuss it with the team)
+* fix an issue (if there is something you want to work on but there is no issue for it, create one first and discuss it with the team)
 * include tests for the code that is added or changed
 * pass all tests (linter, backend, frontend, end-to-end)
 * be approved by at least 1 developer who is not the owner of the PR (when more than 10 files were changed it needs 2 approvals)